 An art student with an excellent education will be taught many different facets of the arts.
 A student who specializes in painting will be taught to understand the art of glass making or pottery.
 For those who prefer to work with sculpting in wood or metal, they may also be taught the art of making murals from various materials.
 Most artists are also taught the basics of drawing.
 This diversity helps them to understand their own discipline better.

-Providing for living expenses is often difficult for new artists, and a steady paycheck is welcome.
+Providing for living expenses is often difficult for new artists, and a steady pay cheque is welcome.
 Finding jobs where people understand their creative side is not always easy.
 Art galleries offer a unique opportunity for creativity and continued exposure to the world of art.
 For these students, it is a way to continue their education and explore a different facet of their profession.

 Learning the business side of art is an important part of any artist’s education.
 Determining the price for selling art is difficult for many in the creative world.
 Learning how to do necessary paperwork and interact with customers can be better taught in a commercial venue.
 This is an invaluable experience for any artist.
 It gives them hands-on experience while learning the basics of the business world.
 They will be able to apply the concepts once they begin working as full-time artists.